saulibanez/PST.2014/README.md

 # PST.2014

-This course was programmed in Ada.
+This course used the Ada programming.
+In the 5 folders are the codes of each of the practices.